Man Singh I: Conquest of Orissa

 After conquering Bihar, Man Singh was ordered to defeat the Afghan Sultan Qatlu Khan Lohani of Orissa.
 Man Singh set out for Orissa in April 1590.
 Jagat Singh Kachwaha was sent with an advance army to study the area, however he was attacked by Sultan Qatlu Khan and was badly defeated where several notable commanders of Amber were killed, including Bika Rathor, Narupal Charan and Mahesh Das.
-Jagat was saved by Raja Hamir Singh and escaped to the fort of Bishnupur.
+Jagat was saved by Bir Hambir and escaped to the Kingdom of Bishnupur.
 Qatlu however died after 10 days and the Afghans under his son Nasir Khan surrendered to Man Singh.
 Nasir bowed before Man Singh and promised to read the Khutba and stamp coins in the name of emperor Akbar.
 He further ceded lands and gave a tribute of 150 elephants.
 After this success, Man Singh returned to Bihar.
 The Afghans however rebelled against Nasir after his regent Isa Khan died.
 The Afghans captured the lands that had been ceded and started another rebellion.
 Man Singh was once again forced to march to Orissa.
 On 9 April 1592, the two armies met near Jaleswar city and after a bloody fight Man Singh defeated the Afghans, Man singh followed the fleeing Afghans and forced the Afghan leaders to accept Mughal overlordship.
 The remaining Afghan chieftains fled to the Hindu Raja's of Orissa.
 Man Singh attacked these Raja's and captured several forts with ease and forced them to surrender, the strongest of these Raja's, the Raja of Khurda however refused and was pressed by Man Singh, several of his cities and forts were captured after which the Khurda Raja shut himself in his capital fort.
 Akbar denounced this rough behaviour towards such an ancient dynasty and ordered Man singh to show leniency after which the Khurda Raja surrendered and offered his daughter to Man Singh in marriage.
 The conquest of Orissa was thus complete.
 Man Singh was called to Lahore where the crown prince Salim personally received him and he was given robes of condolence by the emperor for his father's death.
 Man Singh presented to the emperor three sons of Quatlu Khan Lohani and 2 nobles of Orissa.